thomasWeise/moptipy/README.md

   - `p.randSeed(hex)`: the random seed in hexadecimal notation
   - `p.randGenType`: the class of the random number generator
   - `p.randBitGenType`: the class of the bit generator used by the random number generator
-- algorithm parameters: scope `a`, includes algorithm name, class, etc.
+- algorithm parameters: scope `a`, includes algorithm `name`, `class`, etc.
-- solution space scope `y`, includes name and class of solution space
+- solution space scope `y`, includes `name` and `class` of solution space
 - objective function information: scope `f`
 - search space information (if search space is different from solution space): scope `x`
 - encoding information (if encoding is defined): scope `g`

+##### The Section `SYS_INFO`

+The system information section is again a key-value section.
+It holds key-value pairs describing features of the machine on which the experiment was executed.
+This includes information about the CPU, the operating system, the Python installation, as well as the version information of packages used by moptipy.

+##### The `RESULT_*` Sections

+The textual representation of the best encountered solution (whose objective value is noted as `bestF` in section `STATE`) is stored in the section `RESULT_Y`.
+Since we can use many different solution spaces, this section just contains raw text.

+If the search and solution space are different, the section `RESULT_X` is included.
+It then holds the point in the search space corresponding to the solution presented in `RESULT_Y`.

 #### 3.1.3.
 Example